3 min read

 Attorney being an old French word for assign.
 You’re literally assigning someone (you can choose more than one person) to look after you, your finances, or your estate.

-You’ll come across two main types of Powers Of Attorney
+You’ll come across two main types of Powers of Attorney

 As with drafting a will, you must be over 18 and ‘of sound mind’ when signing a Power of Attorney document.
 This is why everyone needs a Power of Attorney in place – you can’t assign someone to look after you, your money, or your home after being incapacitated.